This is the second part in a series where we analyze thousands of articles from tech news sites in order to get insights and trends about startups.

 A simple but effective approach is searching for articles with specific keywords.
 In this case, searching lawsuit, lawyer, attorney, copyright and so on, will bring the data we want into our hands.

 An additional problem is that if you only add articles that contain these keywords, you’ll be ignoring the ones that don’t.
-This will bias the classifier and might result in it not putting the Lawsuit label in some articles that deserve it, simply because they don’t contain these keywords.
-This ought to be mitigated by adding samples to this category that weren’t found through keyword search.
+This will bias the classifier and might result in it not putting the Lawsuit tag in some articles that deserve it, simply because they don’t contain these keywords.
+This ought to be mitigated by adding texts to this category that weren’t found through keyword search.

 After having enough carefully selected data, we proceed to train and test the model as usual.

 Check out the classifier we made!
-We ended up using 2,700 training samples for this model, almost triple than for our previous classifier.
-We needed more samples as we were working with more categories.
+We ended up using 2,700 training texts for this model, almost triple than for our previous classifier.
+We needed more texts as we were working with more categories.
 Skip to the final section if you’d like to see it in action alongside the startup classifier.

 The Startup Industry Classifier

-For example, if a startup is making Internet-connected pacemakers (hopefully not!) then it should have both the Internet of Things and Health labels.
-This isn’t doable with the single-label classifiers we have been building until now, since they are capable of returning only one label to each sample.
+For example, if a startup is making Internet-connected pacemakers (hopefully not!) then it should have both the Internet of Things and Health tags.
+This isn’t doable with the single-label classifiers we have been building until now, since they are capable of returning only one tag to each text.

 However, we have a solution: multi-label classification.
-That is, as the name says, a classifier that has an output of not just one, but several labels at the same time.
+That is, as the name says, a classifier that has an output of not just one, but several tags at the same time.

 Things to consider when training a multi-label classifier

-When tagging data for a multi-label classifier, each sample should be tagged with the multiple categories it belongs to.
+When tagging data for a multi-label classifier, each text should be tagged with the multiple categories it belongs to.

 Building a multi-label classifier